 Entry Gates to Mount Bromo

-As mentioned there are several ways to reach Mount Bromo, as the area spans across multiple regions in East Java, including Pasuruan, Probolinggo, Malang, and Lumajang.
-This means there are four main entrance gates to the park, so if you’re planning to visit without a tour guide or a tour package, be sure to pick the right entry point based on your travel route.
+Mount Bromo spans several regions in East Java—Pasuruan, Probolinggo, Malang, and Lumajang—so there are four main entrance gates.
+If you’re traveling without a guide or tour package, choose your entry point based on your route.

-2. Cemoro Lawang Gate (Probolinggo) – A favorite entry point for those coming from Bali or Kawah Ijen.
+- Cemoro Lawang Gate (Probolinggo) – A favorite entry point for those coming from Bali or Ijen Crater and the closest route to Mount Bromo, no need to take a jeep—just walk.

-Entrance fees to Bromo National Park are IDR 220,000 for foreign visitors on weekdays and IDR 320,000 on weekends.
+Entrance fees to Bromo National Park are IDR 220,000 (USD 13,3) for foreign visitors on weekdays and IDR 320,000 (USD 19,7) on weekends.
 This price includes access to Bukit Cinta, Penanjakan 1, Teletubbies Hill, Whispering Sands, Bromo’s crater, and the savanna.

 Best Time to Visit Bromo